johanix/hackathon120/CODING.md

    other RRtypes than SOA and to slightly relax the restrictions on the number of records in the different sections of DNS updates messages accepted by the library.

-3. If you just put the "dns" repo next to the "tdns" repo, you don't need this step.
+3. (**Note:** If you just put the "dns" repo next to the "tdns" repo, you don't need this step.)
 If you put it in a different directly, you need to add a `replace` directive in the `go.mod` file for each of the different tools in the tdns repo:

    ```